Frequently Asked Questions

 (b) Privacy Impact Assessment (PIA)

 OPCL may determine, based on an IPA, that a component must conduct further privacy assessments and documentation, including a PIA.
 PIAs analyze how electronic collections of information and information in systems or technologies are handled by components to ensure compliance with applicable legal, regulatory, and policy requirements regarding privacy.
-Through the PIA process, the Department outline the risks and effects of collecting, maintaining, and disseminating information in an information technology.
+Through the PIA process, the Department outlines the risks and effects of collecting, maintaining, and disseminating information in an information technology.
 Additionally, the Department examines and evaluates protections and alternatives processes for handling information to mitigate potential privacy risks.

 A PIA must be completed either before developing or procuring IT systems or projects that collect, maintain, or disseminate IIF about members of the public, or before initiating a new electronic collection of IIF for 10 or more persons.
 By conducting a PIA at this time, components should consider the privacy impact from the beginning of a system’s development through the system’s lifecycle to ensure that system developers and owners have made technology choices that incorporate privacy protections into the underlying architecture of the system.